Active

 Overview

 The Boyle Heights Community Plan is one of the City of Los Angeles’s 35 Community Plans and sets goals and policies for the future of Boyle Heights.
-The Boyle Heights Community Plan Update was initiated in 2006 and has been shaped by City Planning with local community input.
+The Boyle Heights Community Plan Update was initiated in 2006 and has been shaped by City Planning with input from the local community and the Conservancy.

 Boyle Heights, a comparatively dense, urban neighborhood, is one of the City’s most transit-accessible communities.
 The update to the Plan encourages specific growth around transit hubs and commercial corridors while conserving residential areas’ existing varied densities and historic character.